Learn How to Build Muscle Naturally at Home

-Carbonated drinks are rich in sugar content and readily contribute harmful calories to the body.
-Some additional flavonoids and preservatives present in carbonated drinks can also lead to fat retention, diabetes and other cardiovascular ailments.
+Carbonated beverages are high in sugar and rapidly contribute to calories that are damaging to the body.
+Additional flavonoids and preservatives included in carbonated beverages can further contribute to fat accumulation, diabetes, and other cardiovascular disorders.

 Chapter 5: Post-workout Tips in Ayurveda

-While it is true that intense workout sessions are a great way of getting faster results, you need to keep in mind that the body has a threshold capacity.
+While it is true that intensive workouts are an excellent method for achieving faster results, you must remember that the body has a threshold capability.

-Sleep cycles induce growth hormones and promote protein synthesis to recover your worn-out muscle tissues.
-Thus, it is advised to get at least 7-8 hours of sound sleep especially if your target is to gain strong muscles.
+Sleep induces growth hormones and promotes protein synthesis, allowing worn-out muscle tissue to repair.
+Thus, acquiring at least 7-8 hours of restful sleep is recommended, particularly if your goal is to develop muscle mass.

-Fun fact: It is similar to how a newborn baby sleeps for the major part of its first few months to grow and develop faster.
+It is analogous to how a newborn sleeps for most of its first few months to grow and develop more rapidly.